togakangaroo/curriculum/units/3-CSS/lessons/4-bootstrap/README.md

 ### Key points

 * Twitter bootstrap is a CSS and JavaScript library.
-* Twitter bootstrap contains a collection of CSS classes that we can apply to our own HTML elements.
+* Twitter bootstrap contains a collection of styles that we can apply to our own HTML elements.
 * Twitter bootstrap makes it easier to create a simple and clean looking page.

 ### Assessment